bkw777/FluxEngine_Kit/README.md

 The cover prints easily with any common FDM printer with PLA.

 The PCBWAY link above provides both the PCB and the cover if you want.
-The buy link to the right is for the pcb, to get the cover scroll down the page to the FluxENgine_Case.stl file and it also has a buy link.
+The buy link to the right is for the pcb, to get the cover scroll down the page to the FluxEngine_Case.stl file and it also has a buy link.

 You can also get both the pcb and the cover at the same time on the same order from Elecrow for about $13 including shipping.
 Get the gerber.zip and STL from [releases](../../releases).